tarwn/lessthandot-hugo/blogs/content/posts/2009-07-03-automatically-create-a-sql-server-table.md

 Insert Into TestAutoDBCreation Values(2, 'Blue')
 ```

-Now, let’s create a new database.
+Now, let's create a new database.

 sql
 use Master